The Christian God

 A Personal God

 The Christian God is a personal God.
-This does not mean that God is a human being, but that God has "personality" and is capable of relationships with other personal beings.
-This is seen clearly in both the Old and New Testaments, in which God is described in strongly personal terms (e.g. father, shepherd and establishes personal relationships with human beings.
+This does not mean that God is a human being, but that God has "personality" and the capability of both relationships with other personal beings.
+This is seen clearly in both the Old and New Testaments, in which God is described in strongly personal terms (father, shepherd, etc.) and establishes relationships with human beings.

 So why is masculine imagery used for God?
 Christians explain that traditionally masculine human roles seemed to the biblical writers to provide the best analogies for God.
 They used masculine language because they wished to emphasize that God is a leader, a provider, and a disciplinarian, all of which were roles associated with men.
 But as Oxford professor Alister McGrath points out: